Joji discography

-Joji is a Japanese singer and songwriter who has released three studio albums, one mixtape, two extended plays and fourteen singles, with three of those projects released under the name "Pink Guy", a comedic alter-ego created on the entertainment platform YouTube.
-In 2015 he made an unreleased album entitled "Chloe Burbank Vol. 1" featuring songs such as "Thom", "You Suck Charlie", "Unsaved Info", and "Old Yeller".
+Joji is a Japanese singer and songwriter who has released four studio albums, one mixtape, two extended plays and thirty singles (including eight as featured artist), with three of those projects released under the name "Pink Guy", a comedic alter-ego created on the entertainment platform YouTube.
+In 2015 he made an unreleased album titled Chloe Burbank Vol. 1 featuring songs such as "Thom", "You Suck Charlie", "Unsaved Info", and "Old Yeller".

 His debut studio album as Joji, titled Ballads 1, was released on 26 October 2018 and was his second project under the name, with the first being the In Tongues extended play.
 After a delay of several months, Joji released his second studio album Nectar on 25 September 2020.
 Joji's third studio album Smithereens was released on 4 November 2022, and was preceded by the singles "Glimpse of Us", "Yukon (Interlude)" and "Die for You".
-His fourth album, Piss in the Wind, is set to be released in February 2026.
+His fourth album, Piss in the Wind, was released in February 2026.